Learn useState In 10 Minutes - React Hooks Explained

 }

-In other terms React queues, all the updates of the current in memory until the next render happen where the UI will get constructed depending on the new state value.
+In other terms, React queues all the updates of the current render in memory until the next render happens, where the UI will get constructed depending on the new state value.

-On the second render the counter state will be incremented therefore it will be equal to 1, the component will execute from the top to the bottom returning the JSX with the updated counter state value, and finally React will update the react DOM in the user’s browser.
+On the second render, the “count” state will be incremented; therefore, it will be equal to 1, the component will execute from top to bottom, return the JSX with the updated count state value, and finally React will update the real DOM in the user’s browser.

 function App(){